-Beautifully thin omelet filled with creamy spinach filling.
+Greek Omelette Roll with Spinach is a beautifully thin omelet filled with creamy spinach and feta cheese filling.

 Greek Omelette Roll with Spinach

 I was inspired to first make this dish a few months back after Bergy, a friend of mine over at Recipezazz, made an omelet roll from a recipe at Kraft foods, which was a thin omelet baked and then spread with salsa.
 I thought her photos were very attractive and that the concept made for a very clever brunch item.
 I think I had been eating spanakopita for dinner the day I had read the post, because the idea of spinach just stuck in my head.
 I wanted a smooth, creamy filling with the rich flavors of the Mediterranean, so adding in the feta and dill flavors, which do great with eggs, seemed perfect.
 Normally I might make my own creamed spinach, but I thought about it, and knowing how I tend to want to get breakfast and brunch recipes together in a flash in the mornings, I thought going with a packaged filling my be the better idea, to eliminate hassle.
 And it does!
 I had remembered having that souffle before and hoped it was still being made when I went shopping.
 And after a bit of hunting in the market freezer section, I found it!

 As for putting this together, I am adding a ton of photos because it is really not as difficult to do as it sounds, and maybe seeing the photos will help clear that up for you.